 An initial suit in a Boca Raton car accident case just lays out the basic allegations of why the defendant would be liable to the plaintiff for causing injuries.
 No dollar amount is set forth, and no dollar amount is claimed in the complaint.
 The dollar amount is asked for at trial.
 Instead of defining an exact amount, a suit will say that they are filing in excess of $15,000, for example.

-In personal injury cases, it is up to the jury to determine what the amount is as opposed to a contract case where someone owes a person a specific amount of money.
+In personal injury cases, it is up to the jury to determine what the amount of compensation is as opposed to a contract case where someone owes a person a specific amount of money.
 It is up to the jury to decide how much pain and suffering is worth, therefore, the person cannot ask for an amount in the Boca Raton car accident lawsuit.